 The Basic Rules are available to download free in PDF form.
 They contain everything you need to play, except some dice.
 If you don’t own D&D dice, there are numerous free digital dice rollers available online (here’s one).
-To help friends play during the pandemic, Wizards of the Coast (the company that creates official D&D products) has released a bunch of free material.

 Which Adventure to Play?

 Some Dungeon Masters prefer to create their own adventures.
 Others prefer to use pre-created adventures – either in whole, or to mine for ideas in order to create their own stories.